MichaelP84/DLC-Processing-Analysis/README.md

 - There will then be n points for every rat, depending on the number of points you trained the model with.
 - And there will be m rats, depending on how many are in the video

-Put all your csv data in /csv and run MovementExtraction.py This will create a
+Put all your csv data in /csv, remove the file titled "remove_this" and run MovementExtraction.py

 ## 2. Speed Analysis